Solve each of the following problems using one or more conversion... | Channels for Pearson+

 Textbook Question

-Solve each of the following problems using one or more conversion factors: a.
-Wine is 12% alcohol by volume.
-How many milliliters of alcohol are in a 0.750-L bottle of wine?
+Solve each of the following problems using one or more conversion factors: c.
+An athlete has 15% body fat by mass.
+What is the weight of fat, in pounds, of a 74-kg athlete?

 Verified Solution